TeamOfDaisyX/VirtualUserBot/README.md

 ## 3) Goto telegram and check your Superpowers
 Goto telegram and send .help to see the help of your Userbot

+#

+## What is the message sending to users who message to you

+Virtual Userbot has a PM Protection service ( It was just copied from Friday Project)

+Send .a to approove users to PM you and, .da to disapproove

+If you Dont like this send .set var